MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 The structure shown above includes one image, *portability_report.png*, and three code projects that include **code snippets** that are included in the *porting-overview.md* article.

-For historical reasons, many of hte included snippets are stored under the */samples* folder in the *dotnet/docs* repository.
+For historical reasons, many of the included snippets are stored under the */samples* folder in the *dotnet/docs* repository.
 If you are making major changes to an article, those snippets should be moved to the new structure.
 Do not move snippets for small changes.

 **Step 4:** Submit a Pull Request (PR) from your branch to the master branch.